-- 1. In order to fulfill international commitment under ILO Convention 182 on Worst Forms of Child Labour, the Government of Pakistan, with ILO-IPEC's technical assistance, is in its preparatory phase of the Child Labour Time-Bound Program [TBP], initiated in 2001, to eliminate child labour in the country.
-This action research is the second step of TBP's preparatory phase, conducted primarily to generate relevant information on one of the identified Worst Forms of Child Labour namely in glass bangles manufacturing industry in Hyderabad.
-The other three BLSs are coal mines in Chirat (Noshera) and Chakwal, tanneries in Kasur and surgical instrument manufacturing in Sialkot.
+- 1. In order to fulfill international commitment under ILO Convention 182 on Worst Forms of Child Labour, the Government of Pakistan, with ILO-IPEC's technical assistance, is in its preparatory phase of the Child Labour Time-Bound Program [TBP] initiated in 2001, to eliminate child labour in the country.
+This action research is the second step of TBP's preparatory phase, conducted primarily to generate relevant information on one of the identified Worst Forms of Child Labour, namely in Kasur tanneries through Baseline Survey (BLS).
+The other three BLSs are: coal mines in Chirat (Noshera) and Chakwal, surgical instruments manufacturing in Sialkot and glass bangles manufacturing in Hyderabad.
 In addition, Occupational Safety and Hazards (OHS) studies were also conducted between May and August 2003 by an independent agency, Centre for the Improvement of Working Conditions & Environment, Labour & Human Resource Department GoPb in six industries including above four industries & rag pickers and 'deep sea fishing, sea food processing & ship breaking'. - 2.
-As a first step during 2002 and 2003, through tri-partite consultations with stakeholders, a national level list of 29 hazardous industries was developed under the umbrella of the Ministry of Labour.
+As a first step during 2002 and 2003, through tri-partite consultations with stake holders, a national level list of 29 hazardous industries was developed under the umbrella of the Ministry of Labour.
 In order to understand the underlying causes for high rate of dropouts and to determine the extent of linkage between school dropout and child labour, the School Dropout Surveys have also been conducted; the results of which have been reported along with the findings of the BLSs.
 Qualitative information was also collected through Focus Group Discussions (FGDs), and Key Informant Interviews, prior to and during BLSs, to complement findings of the BLSs.
-In additions to the BLSs and School Dropout Survey, two Rapid Assessments have also been undertaken (not being reported in this document). - 3.
+In additions to the BLSs and School Dropout Survey, two Rapid Assessments have also been undertaken (not being reported in this document) which covered an additional three from the 29 industries (rag-pickers, deep sea fishing, and ship breaking and sea food processing). - 3.
 The third and fourth steps of the TBP will address policy reviews and capacity building.
 In the third step, reviews of the national policies will be carried out to determine the extent of enabling environment that exists in Pakistan.
-In the fourth step, sensitization and training of various stakeholders and mobilization of the community will be undertaken with respect to the TBP and worst forms of child labour.
+In the fourth step, sensitization and training of various stake holders and mobilization of the community will be undertaken with respect to the TBP and worst forms of child labour.